AdobeDocs/workfront.en/help/quicksilver/maestro/access/access-information.md

 ---
-title: "Access information: article index"
+title: "Adobe Workfront Planning access information: article index"
 description: As a Workfront administrator, you must give access to your users to use Adobe Workfront Planning.
 The following articles contain information about what access your users need to use Workfront Planning.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
 exl-id: 98ca7d04-35c2-420a-a87c-50c00939853c
 ---
-# Access information: article index
+# Adobe Workfront Planning Access information: article index

 {{maestro-important-intro}}